KarlGW/azfunc/README.md

 the `FunctionApp` must match with the names of the bindings in this file, the exception being with HTTP triggers and bindings, `req` and `res` where this is handled without the names for convenience.

 Creating this application structure can be done with ease with the help of the Function [Core tools](https://learn.microsoft.com/en-us/azure/azure-functions/functions-run-local).
 In addition to scaffolding functions it can be used to run and test your functions locally.

+Below is an example on how to create a function with a HTTP trigger and a HTTP output binding (response).
+More examples with different triggers and output can be found [here](./_examples/).

 #### HTTP trigger and HTTP output binding